eficode-academy/git-katas/basic-revert/README.md

 # Git Kata: Basic revert
 ## The task

-You again live in your own branch, this time we will be doing a bit of juggling with branches, to show how lightweight branches are in git.
+You again live in your own branch, this time we will revert some change on a branch.

 1. Run the command `. setup.sh`
 1. Create a branch called `reverting`